Ananya-Joshi/Outshines-Documentation/README.md

 Note that TODS has not been updated at the time of this commit to work on Python3.10.
 Please install [TODS](https://github.com/datamllab/tods) locally.

+See the reference_sample_data.csv.zip for a sample of what the expected input DataFrame is (geo_key_id, signal_key_id, time_value, value), which corresponds to a number referencing the location, the indicator type, the date, and the value of the indicator at that time and location.

+This is input to run.py, which is an example of how to use test-statistic and scoring functions together.

 ## Running Outshines outlier score generation

 First, create a file of test statistics by either using functions from the provided files (EWMA Functions, FlasH Modified functions, or TODS Functions, which also includes TODS scoring) or using your own.